 What is the deadline to contribute to an RRSP?

-March 1, 2021 is the deadline to contribute to your RRSP for the 2020 tax year.
-Typically, you have until the 60th day of the year to contribute to your RRSP, but because that falls on a weekend this year, the deadline is actually the next business day (Monday, March 2).
+March 1, 2022 is the deadline to contribute to your RRSP for the 2021 tax year.
 This is the last day that you can contribute to your RRSP if you want to take advantage of deductions and increase your tax return this spring.

 Why is it important to meet the deadline?